Kurocado-Studio/platform/workspace/qa/main/README.md

 # QA

-Quality Assurance assets for the platform
+Quality Assurance assets for the platform.